-'''

-type Size2 = enumeration(small "1st", medium "2nd", large "3rd", xlarge "4th");
+type Size2 = enumeration(small "1st", medium "2nd", large "3rd", xlarge "4th"); ]

-]

-'''

 An enumeration type is a simple type and the attributes are defined in Section 4.8.5.1.
-The Boolean type name or an enumeration type name can be used to specify the dimension range for a dimension in an array declaration and to specify the range in a for loop range expression.
+The Boolean type name or an enumeration type name can be used to specify the dimension range for a dimension in an array declaration and to specify the range in a for loop range expression; see Section 11.2.2.2.
 An element of an enumeration type can be accessed in an expression [e.g. an array index value].